QuincyNeo/Bright-TV-Viewership-Analytics-Growth-Strategy/README.md

 > Develop content recommendations to boost viewership on low-consumption days.

 > Propose strategic initiatives to grow the total user base.
+# Summary of Results
+> Top Performing Segments: Young Adults and Adults are the most engaged, contributing 4,118 and 3,387 minutes of watch time respectively.
+Black subscribers constitute the largest engagement segment at 43%

+> Regional Strongholds: Gauteng is the leading province for engagement, significantly outperforming other regions.

+> Consumption Patterns: Viewership peaks during the weekend, specifically on Fridays (1,675 viewers) and Saturdays (1,633 viewers).
+A notable "Monday Dip" exists where viewership falls to its lowest point of 957.

+> Key Drivers: Content consumption is heavily driven by major sporting events, with Supersport Live Events and the ICC Cricket World Cup 2011 attracting the highest number of viewers.

+> Growth Opportunities: Strategic focus should be placed on scheduling high-performing channels like Channel O or Africa Magic on Mondays to bridge the engagement gap.
+Additionally, targeted marketing in underrepresented regions like the Northern Cape and Free State presents a clear path for base expansion.